danchitnis/webgl-plot/docs/index.md

 - Simple and efficient 2D WebGL library
 - Using WebGL native line drawing
-- High update rate which matches the screen refresh rate
+- High update rate which matches the screen's refresh rate
+- Works for both dynamic and static data
 - Full control over the color of each line in each frame
 - No dependencies
 - Works on any browser/platform that [supports WebGL](https://caniuse.com/#feat=webgl)
-- Ideal for embedded systems with low resources
+- Ideal for embedded systems with low resources or large datasets

 ## Use cases

-When plotting real-time multiple waveforms are required.
+**Dynamic**: When plotting real-time multiple waveforms are required.
 For example, software-based oscilloscopes, Arduino, microcontrollers, FPGA user interfaces.
 This framework also can be used in combination with ElectronJS.

+**Static**: Enables rapid pan and zoom capability for inspecting very large datasets.
+See the [static example](https://danchitnis.github.io/webgl-plot-examples/static.html)

 ## Limitations

 cannot change the line width due to the OpenGL implementation of a line.
 The OpenGL specification only guarantees a minimum of a single pixel line width.
-There are other solutions to increase the line width however they substantially increase the size of data vector and take a hit on the performance.
+There are other solutions to increase the line width however they substantially increase the size of the data vector and take a hit on the performance.
+Top performance (refresh rate, memory, etc) is the top priority for this library.

 ## Getting started